mcanouil/mickael.canouil.fr/content/post/2020-05-06-ggpacman/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/left-plot-1.png" width="672" style="display: block; margin: auto;" />

 The maze is slowly appearing, but surely.
-As I wrote earlier, the first level is symmetrical, so I used my left lines `left_segments` to compute all the lignes on the right `right_segments`.
+As I wrote earlier, the first level is symmetrical, so I used my left lines `left_segments` to compute all the lines on the right `right_segments`.

 ```r